As my ears popped on the drive up to the club the wind must have been gusting to at least 60mph and a storm was fast approaching.

 Because of its lofty position most people would say that Cleeve Hill is possibly the worst course to play in gale force winds.
 I would argue that it’s one of the best and this is because of the amazing width that the course allows from the tee.
 There is a real spaciousness to the course and I suspect that it was actually one of the few courses playable in the country on a day when the UK took a battering from Storm Katie.

-The Cleeve Hill golf course, commanding truly stunning views of the surrounding countryside, is a municipal with the attached members club being named Cleeve Cloud.
+The Cleeve Hill golf course commands truly stunning views of the surrounding countryside.
 It’s one of those rare and unique courses which I wish there were more of.
 It is quite a quirky course but lots of fun played on a common with a number of blind shots and some significant slopes.

 The simplicity of its design speaks volumes and whilst it won’t really test you from the tee there are some sublime green locations that are not only a joy to play towards but present all sorts of difficulties around them should you miss due to the contouring.